-Note: A limited supply of 50 seeds per differential can be ordered at no charge, as long as there is adequate seed in supply.
-The NPGS may not always have adequate seed of all the differentials listed above to provide a full set of differentials.
-Please contact Phyllis Himmel at cppsi@ucdavis.edu if this problem is encountered.
+A limited supply of 50 seeds per differential can be ordered at no charge, as long as there is adequate seed in supply.
+The USDA National Plant Germplasm System in which the GRIN database is housed may not always have adequate seed of all the differentials listed to provide a full set of differentials.